-- Coordinate the planning and development of the Section 408 application and TRCC Strategic Plan with the TRCC. - Support efforts of the Traffic Records Coordinating Committee TRCC to implement projects as outlined in the TRCC Strategic Plan. - Support efforts by the Delaware State Police and the Delaware Justice Information System to re-tool the current automated crash reporting project and incorporate into the LEISS suite of enforcement reporting tools. - Complete the testing phase for CHAMPS and utilize the system for problem identification needs within the office.
+- Coordinate the planning and development of the Section 408 application and Traffic Records Coordinating Committee (TRCC) Strategic Plan with the TRCC. - Support efforts of the TRCC to implement projects as outlined in the TRCC Strategic Plan. - Support efforts by the Delaware State Police and the Delaware Justice Information System to re-tool the current automated crash reporting program and incorporate into the LEISS suite of enforcement reporting tools. - Complete the testing phase for CHAMPS and utilize the system for problem identification needs within the office.